JoseRoca/WinFBX2/docs/Windows GUI/Windows Controls/CButton Class.md

 ## <a name="deleteimage"></a>DeleteImage

-Deletes an image (icon or bitmap) associated a button.
+Deletes an image (icon or bitmap) associated with a button.
 Returns TRUE or FALSE.

 ```
 FUNCTION DeleteImage () AS BOOLEAN